 Acrylic finishes are modern and steadily gaining popularity as one of the finest finishing solutions available.
 They are favoured for veneers which are used for interiors and horizontal surfaces.
 Acrylic finishes are applied using spray-on techniques and dry quickly.
 Engineered veneers with acrylic finishing require minimal upkeep.
 They can simply be cleaned with water and soap to maintain their glossy look.

 2. Polyurethane Finish

-Also known as “P.U Finishes”, polyurethane finishes are extremely popular due to their water-resistant properties.
+Also known as “PU Finishes”, polyurethane finishes are extremely popular due to their water-resistant properties.
 They are versatile and can be used for both interior and exterior surfaces.
 The thickness of the polish applied influences the level of protection offered to the veneer surface.
-Polyurethane finishes can be customized according to color and to either be glossy to offer a bold look or matte to offer a timeless look.
+Polyurethane finishes can be customised according to colour and either be glossy to offer a bold look or matte to offer a timeless look.

 3. UV Coatings

 UV coatings are extremely durable and are resistant to chemicals and stains.
-They are easy to work with, giving faster production rates and inexpensive labor costs.
+They are easy to work with, giving faster production rates and inexpensive labour costs.
 Manufacturing UV coatings is sustainable as it is eco-friendly and produces minimal waste.
 They are easy to apply and dry quickly on application.
-Ultraviolet coatings have a very high shine finish when used in darker shades and are resistant to abrasion, guaranteeing high and long lasting aesthetic appeal.
+Ultraviolet coatings have a very high shine finish when used in darker shades and are resistant to abrasion, guaranteeing high and long-lasting aesthetic appeal.

-The use of water based coatings on engineered wood veneers revolutionized the polishing industry.
+The use of water-based coatings on engineered wood veneers revolutionised the polishing industry.
 The highly innovative technology used is environmentally responsible and ensures that there are no VOCs.
-Water based coatings are efficient, requiring comparatively less coating to cover a large area.
+Water-based coatings are efficient, requiring comparatively less coating to cover a large area.
 They provide excellent adhesion and good resistance to heat and abrasion.
 They can be easily applied using conventional methods such as spray, brush, and roller.